NoahBytes/BulletJournal/README.md

 - This project was built on top of https://bitbucket.org/txstatecs3398all/flask_email_openai_example

 ## Features
-- User Profile: Users are able to set their name for a personalized greeting, select their preferences for music or quotes, and the information is stored persistently, so every time you open the app it will remember your settings.
-Corresponding User Story Keys:
+- Homepage: Users will be greeted by a calming homepage, which sets the tone for the rest of the app.
+They will be greeted by name, and it will include a background image that pulls from an image gallery API.
+Corresponding User Story Keys: GRO-82
-- Themes: Users will be greeted by seasonal themes that tie together with other features of the app.
-Festive music and snowing images will be played on the home screen during the Holidays, and users will be able to select their preferred choice of light and dark mode.
-Corresponding User Story Keys:
+- Journaling: Users will be able to create and store journal entries.
+Features include: a symbol key to denote the type of journals they are creating, a table of contents/index, and a search function to easily find data in their journals.
+Corresponding User Story Keys: GRO-79, GRO-83, GRO-84
-- Calendaring: Users will be able to sync their calendars from various sources and create their own events and reminders.
+- Calendaring: Users will be able to view a calendar, create events and reminders, and switch between views.
+They will be able to import other calendars in order to consolidate their tasks.
 Corresponding User Story Keys:

 ## Project Status
 Project is: _in progress_